happymedium/c5_custom_contact_form/README.md

     * Change the block name and description.
 It is recommended that the name correspond with the directory and class names, but this is not a technical requirement (just avoids confusion).
     * Change the table name to `bt` followed by the CamelCase version of the block name -- for example, "My Great Form" would get a table name of `btMyGreatForm`.
 4. Edit `db.xml` file so the table name matches what you set in `controller.php`.
+5. Install the block:
+    * Concrete5.6 or higher: First disable the Overrides Cache via `Dashboard > System & Settings > Optimization > Cache & Speed Settings > Overrides Cache`.
+Then install the block via `Dashboard > Stacks & Blocks > Block Types`.
+    * Concrete5.5: Install the block via `Dashboard > Stacks & Blocks > Block Types`.
+    * Concrete5.4: Install the block via `Dashboard > Add Functionality`.
-5. Customize the form as needed.
+6. Customize the form as needed.
 The view.php file contains the form html.
 The action_submit_form() method in controller.php responds to form submissions.